NWEA Testing Information

 About Northwest Evaluation Association™ (NWEA™)

-NWEA™ is a global not-for-profit educational services organization with over 30 years experience developing adaptive assessments, professional development, and educational research.
+NWEA™ is a global not-for-profit educational services organization with over 30 years experience developing adaptive assessments, professional development, and educational research. for extra specifics about casino aus.
 Using our mission of Partnering to help all kids learn™ as a guide, we advocate for a kid-centric education policy based on highly accurate, reliable data.

 This Parent Toolkit was created by NWEA as a resource and guide for parents.
 It includes Frequently Asked Questions, The Lexile Framework® for Reading, Tips for Parents, Web Sites for Kids and Parents, and Commonly Used Terms.
 NWEA hopes you find this toolkit helpful and invites you to have conversations with your school district personnel about NWEA’s assessment tools.

 Measures of Academic Progress® (MAP®) – These computerized tests are adaptive and offered in Reading, Language Usage, and Mathematics.
 When taking a MAP® test, the difficulty of each question is based on how well a student answers all the previous questions.
 As the student answers correctly, questions become more difficult.
 If the student answers incorrectly, the questions become easier.
 In an optimal test, a student answers approximately half the items correctly and half incorrectly.
 The final score is an estimate of the student’s achievement level.